-1 The authors would like to thank Fabian Scharf for his assistance in collecting the definitions.
-The authors are also grateful to Tom Jones, Shardul Agrawala, Roberto Acosta and Olga Pilifosova for their comments on the earlier draft of the paper.
+This paper was prepared by Ellina Levina and Dennis Tirpak (OECD).
+The authors would like to thank Fabian Scharf for his assistance in collecting the definitions.
+The authors are also grateful to Tom Jones and Shardul Agrawala (OECD), Roberto Acosta and Olga Pilifosova (UNFCCC), and Richard Klein (Potsdam Institute for Climate Impact Research), as well as to Annex I Expert Group delegates, particularly those from Canada, for their comments on the earlier draft of the paper.